sn4k3/SDS011-Frontend/README.md

 )
 ````

- Edit "server.port", i use 81, but you can choose.
+ Modify "server.port", i use 81, but you can choose.

- Edit "server.username", and "server.groupname" to pi
+ Modify "server.username", and "server.groupname" to pi

  ````
 server.port                 = 81